 - B. Therapeutic occipital nerve blocks are medically necessary when all of the following are met: - 1.
-There was temporary relief from the initial/previous injection; - 2.
-The participant/enrollee has failed 3 months of conservative treatment including all of the following: - a.
+There was temporary relief from the initial/previous injection as evidenced by a reduction in numeric rating scale pain score reported by the member/enrollee; - 2.
+The member/enrollee has failed three months of conservative treatment including all of the following: - a.
 Heat, rest and/or physical therapy, including massage; - b.
-NSAID, unless contraindicated or not tolerated; - c.
+NSAIDS, unless contraindicated or not tolerated; - c.
 Oral anticonvulsant medications (e.g., carbamazepine, gabapentin, pregabalin) or tricyclic antidepressants; - d.
-Activity modification to address triggers - 3.
-No more than 4 injections are to be given within 12 months (includes diagnostic injection). - C. Occipital nerve block for the diagnosis or treatment of other types of headaches, including migraine and cervicogenic headaches, is considered not medically necessary as effectiveness has not been established.
+Activity modification to address triggers; - 3.
+No more than four injections are to be given within 12 months (includes diagnostic injection). - C. Occipital nerve block for the diagnosis or treatment of other types of headaches, including migraine and cervicogenic headaches, is considered not medically necessary as effectiveness has not been established.

-Note: Please refer to PHW.PDL.236 Botulinum Toxins for requests for Botox injections for migraines
+Note: Please refer to PA.CP.PHAR.232 OnabotulinumtoxinA (Botox) for requests for Botox injections for migraines

 - II.
-Sympathetic Nerve Blocks have limited evidence to prove effectiveness of treatment and consideration will be made on a case by case basis.
+Sympathetic Nerve Blocks have limited evidence to prove effectiveness of treatment and consideration will be made on a case-by-case basis.
 The criteria below provide a basis for documenting patient-specific clinical information to help guide clinical decision making. - A. First or second sympathetic nerve block: - 1.
 Diagnosis of complex regional pain syndrome (CRPS) (also called reflex sympathetic dystrophy) and all of the following: - a.
 Pain is being managed by a pain management specialist with experience treating CRPS; - b.
-The participant/enrollee is in an active rehabilitation regimen; - c.
-Failed ≥ 3 weeks of conservative therapies such as activity modification, exercises, topical capsaicin cream, and oral medical management such as nonsteroidal anti-inflammatories, antidepressants, anticonvulsants and glucocorticoids; - d.
+The member/enrollee is in an active rehabilitation regimen; - c.
+Failed ≥ 3 weeks of conservative therapies such as activity modification, exercises, topical capsaicin cream, and oral medical management such as nonsteroidal anti-inflammatories, antidepressants, anticonvulsants, and glucocorticoids; - d.
 Two or more of the following findings of the involved digit/extremity: - i.
 Hyperalgesia or allodynia (pain sensation in response to a typically non-painful stimulus); - ii.
 Evidence of edema and/or sweating changes and/or sweating asymmetry; - iii.
 Evidence of temperature asymmetry (>1°C) and/or skin color changes and/or asymmetry; - iv.
-Evidence of decreased range of motion and/or motor dysfunction (weakness, tremor, dystonia) and/or trophic changes (hair, nail, skin) - B. Additional sympathetic nerve blocks for CRPS may be considered medically necessary when all of the following are met: - 1.
-Nerve blocks are given at least a week apart;
+Evidence of decreased range of motion and/or motor dysfunction (weakness, tremor, dystonia) and/or trophic changes (hair, nails, skin). - B. Additional sympathetic nerve blocks for CRPS may be considered medically necessary when all of the following are met: